Skip to Main Content

 Essential safety crew and protocols for water filming

-Water filming safety isn't optional—it's legally required and practically essential.
-Malta maritime law mandates specific safety measures that production insurance also requires.
+Water filming safety isn't optional—it's legally needed and in use key.
+Malta maritime law mandates specific safety measures that production insurance also needs.

 • Certified marine safety coordinators for all water work

-• Life safety equipment and emergency response plans
+• Life safety gear and emergency response plans

 Safety Divers and Marine Coordinators

-Any filming involving people in water requires certified safety divers.
-Malta maritime safety standards are strict—your safety team needs current certifications from recognized bodies like CMAS or PADI Pro.
-Safety divers monitor all underwater activity, maintain emergency oxygen supplies, and coordinate with surface support.
-Expect €400-600 per day per safety diver, plus equipment.
+Any filming involving people in water needs certified safety divers.
+Malta maritime safety standards are strict—your safety team needs today's certifications from recognized bodies like CMAS or PADI Pro.
+Safety divers monitor all underwater activity, keep emergency oxygen supplies, and set up with surface support.
+Expect €400-600 per day per safety diver, plus gear.

 Weather Monitoring and Contingency

-Malta coastal weather changes rapidly.
-Professional marine productions work with maritime weather services for hourly updates.
-Safe shooting windows are typically 4-6 hours during stable conditions.
-Having weather days built into your schedule isn't optional—it's essential planning.
+Malta coastal weather changes fast.
+Pro marine shoots work with maritime weather services for hourly updates.
+Safe shooting windows are mostly 4-6 hours during stable conditions.
+Having weather days built into your schedule isn't optional—it's key planning.

 Emergency Protocols

-Coast Guard (SNSM) coordination is required for offshore filming.
-Your safety plan must include emergency contact procedures, evacuation routes, and medical response protocols.
-All cast and crew need safety briefings before water work begins.
-Our marine coordinators handle these protocols as part of comprehensive production safety planning.
+Coordination with the Armed Forces of Malta Maritime Squadron is needed for offshore filming.
+Your safety plan must have emergency contact procedures, evacuation routes, and medical response protocols.
+All cast and crew need safety briefings before water work starts.
+Our marine coordinators handle these protocols as part of full production safety planning.

 Underwater and Marine Filming Equipment